jfc3/atehere/ReadMe.md

 Enhancements with most recent on top:

+* Added Wilmington, NC to the drop down list and created necessary ILM JSON file.
 * Updated ReadMe file about URL encoding fix for the INDEX.php, TEST.php, and NOTEATEN.php pages.
 * Created TX (Texas) JSON file by combining AUS, DAL, and HOU JSON files.
 * Added Texas to the drop down list and created necessary TX JSON file.